• Skip to primary navigation

 This ground turkey teriyaki stir fry was sponsored by Foster Farms.
 Thank you for supporting the brands that allow me to run a small business and help make life a little easier for you and yours.

-This Teriyaki Ground Turkey Stir Fry is SO easy and, luckily, the kids love it.
+This Ground Turkey Teriyaki Stir Fry is SO easy and, luckily, the kids love it.

 This easy recipe for teriyaki ground turkey stirfry uses just a few ingredients, most of them fresh, and can be made even more "clean" by making your own teriyaki sauce.

-This is one of those awesome dinner recipes that you can tailor make to your family's preferences.
-You can really load it up with a bunch of types of veggies or use family favorites as I've done here.
+This is one of those awesome dinner recipes that you can tailor to your family’s preferences.
+You can really load it up with a bunch of types of veggies or use family favorites as I’ve done here.

 One of the reasons I love this recipe is that it is pretty much hands-off.
 Once you get everything in the pan, you can just walk away and it does its thing.